-If you crave an exciting career, diverse cases are just part of why veterinary medicine could be a great fit.
-And workplace settings can vary just as much as the tasks you perform.
+If you’re craving an exciting career, the range of diverse cases you’ll encounter are just part of why veterinary medicine could be a great fit for you.
+The workplace settings can vary just as much as the tasks you’ll perform.

 1. Zoos and aquariums

 Positions in zoos and aquariums are good options for veterinarians who have above-average observation skills.
-According to Veterinary Practice News, wild animals have keen survival instincts that typically prevent them from showing symptoms or signs of weakness.
+This is because, according to Veterinary Practice News, wild animals have keen survival instincts that typically prevent them from showing signs of weakness.

 2. Food-processing plants

 Veterinarians can work in settings all along the food supply chain, including factories that process animals and animal products.
 Their jobs may involve ensuring animals are treated humanely, enforcing regulations, testing for drug residues, and evaluating facility conditions.
 The work they do helps reduce foodborne illness and improve the lives of food animals.

 Vets who specialize in large animals spend a good amount of time on farms and ranches treating cows, pigs, sheep, and more.
 In addition to treating conditions and implementing preventative measures, these veterinarians may also be involved in livestock breeding.
 Large-animal veterinarians spend a substantial amount of time traveling to different locations, so it’s a particularly good role for those who don’t mind road trips.

 4. Colleges and universities

 Tomorrow’s great animal doctors require qualified instructors to help them acquire the skills and knowledge they’ll need to succeed.
 Veterinarians who have been through the process themselves can fill that role by teaching students who are pursuing their Doctor of Veterinary Medicine (DVM) degree.